SarahAmel/passward-Gen/README.md

 # Password Generator

+# Table of Contents
+• Description

+•Navigation

+•Screenshot of Site

+• Links

+• References
 # Description

 This is a application that enables employees (or any user) to generate one random password at a time based on the criteria that they’ve selected.